ShaanJ1/combo-lock-breaker/README.md

 # Combo Lock Breaker
 This device can cycle through every possible combination on your lock until it finds the correct code, which is then displayed on an LCD screen.
+In the future this device will also be able to use Samy Kamkar's method to crack locks even faster.
 ### Highlights
 - Very fast and accurate
 - Cracks any combination lock in under ____ minutes